1837 Great Plains smallpox epidemic: Responsibility and allegations of intentional spread

 Scholars typically attribute the spread of smallpox in spring of 1837 to the failure to quarantine the St. Peter.
-More recent scholarship from Dashuk, whose work on Indigenous relations in western Canada is not afraid to criticize European settlers and corporations, argues the spread of smallpox between 1836 and 1840 was unintentional.
+More recent scholarship from Dashuk, whose work on Indigenous relations in western Canada criticizes European settlers and corporations, argues the spread of smallpox between 1836 and 1840 was unintentional.
 The start has been linked back to the St. Peter on the Missouri River.
 In addition, while the AFC responded to the outbreak poorly, encouraging it did not make financial sense.
 The company profited by an influx of Indigenous people in the early 1830s as it meant more furs for them to trade.
 Regarding land above the 49th Parallel, as has been shown in this article, the Hudson's Bay Company's response was critical to limiting the epidemic after its outbreak.
 While specific responsibility for the 1836-40 smallpox epidemic remains in question, scholars have asserted that the epidemic could be tied to a failure to contain the disease once it was discovered on the St. Peter traveling up the Missouri River.
 R. G. Robertson, in Rotting Face: Smallpox and the American Indian blames Bernard Pratt Jr., captain of the St. Peter, for the spread of the epidemic, due to his unwillingness to quarantine those suspected of infection.
 Writing that while "not guilty of premeditated genocide... he was guilty of contributing to the deaths of thousands of innocent people.
 The law calls his offense criminal negligence.
 Yet in light of all the deaths, the almost complete annihilation of the Mandans, and the terrible suffering the region endured, the label criminal negligence is benign, hardly befitting an action that had such horrendous consequences."

 Another frequently recounted story is that an Indian sneaked aboard the St. Peter and stole a blanket from an infected passenger, thus starting the epidemic.
 The many variations of this account have also been criticized by both historians and contemporaries as fiction; a fabrication intended to assuage the guilt of white settlers.
 B. A. Mann argues that "the blanket affair was created afterward and is not to be credited".

 Some scholars have argued that the spread of the 1836-40 epidemic was intentional.
 According to Ann F. Ramenofsky, "Variola Major can be transmitted through contaminated articles such as clothing or blankets.
 In the nineteenth century, the U. S. Army sent contaminated blankets to Native Americans, especially Plains groups, to control the Indian problem."
 Similar claims were made by Ward Churchill but he was subsequently accused of fabricating evidence.

 A University of Colorado investigation "[did] not find academic misconduct with respect to his general claim that the U.S. Army deliberately spread smallpox", as "early accounts of what was said by Indians involved in that situation and certain native oral traditions provide some basis for that interpretation."